FBoy Island: Production

-It premiered on the streaming service on July 29, 2021, with the simultaneous release of its first three episodes, followed every Thursday at midnight, with another three being released on August 5 and the final four on August 12.
+The series premiered on the streaming service on July 29, 2021, with the simultaneous release of its first three episodes, with another three being released on August 5 and the final four on August 12.
 Upon release, it became the streaming service's most-watched reality program.
 On August 18, 2021, HBO Max renewed the series for a second season.